YJ14/api-test-rest-api/README.md

 # api-test-rest-api

-This Heroku App (Endpoint) is a timeout Endpoint for testing purposes...
+This Heroku App (Endpoint) is a timeout Endpoint for testing purposes.